cucapra/hyacinth/README.md

     $   -help  Display this list of options
     $   --help  Display this list of options

-SSAC also produces a dot final for visualizing the final partitioning.
+Hyacinth also produces a dot final for visualizing the final partitioning.
 To view the result as a png:

     $ make hello.png

 Testing
 -----

-SSAC uses [Turnt][] for testing, which compares both the emitted LLVM IR files and the results of executing the emitted partitioning.
+Hyacinth uses [Turnt][] for testing, which compares both the emitted LLVM IR files and the results of executing the emitted partitioning.

 To run all tests: